Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-We can generate the colorings of the $\mathrm{O}(n^2)$ algorithm by using $b(T_{1})$ instead of $T_{1}$.
-Let $u$ be some internal node of $b(T_{1})$ and $c$ be the right child of $u$.
-The leafs of $b(T_{1})$ are colored according to edge $(u,c)$ as follows: the left subtree of $u$ is colored red, the right subtree of $u$ is colored blue.
-If $u$ is an orange node, then the remaining leafs in the orange binary tree that $u$ is part of are colored green.
-All other leafs of $b(T_{1})$ are colored black.
+We can capture all triplets in $T_{1}$ by coloring $b(T_{1})$ instead of $T_{1}$.
+For the nodes $u$ and~$c$ where~$c$ is the right child of $u$, the leaves of $b(T_{1})$ are colored according to edge $(u,c)$ as follows: the leaves in the left subtree of $u$ are colored red, the leaves in the right right subtree of $u$ are colored blue.
+If $u$ is an orange node, then the black leaves in the remaining subtrees of the orange binary tree that $u$ is part of are colored green.
+All other leaves of $b(T_{1})$ maintain their color black.